dmrimawi/CAIS-DMA/README.md

 __Status__ : In Progress

-## Abstract
+## About CAIS-DMA

-## Structure
+### Structure

 # References
-To use this CAIS-DMA, please reference at least one of the following papers:
+To use CAIS-DMA, please reference at least one of the following papers:

 ```
 Title = GResilience: Trading off between the Greenness and the Resilience of Collaborative AI Systems